Ratchatrin/Ratchatrin/README.md

-👋 Hi, I’m OHm
+👋  Hi, I’m OHm!
 I am a passionate Full Stack Developer with a strong foundation in both front-end and back-end development.
-My GitHub profile showcases a diverse range of projects that demonstrate my skills.
+My GitHub profile showcases a diverse range of projects that demonstrate my skills and dedication to creating seamless, user-friendly applications.

 _________________________________________________________________________________________________
 Project : The Brand Shop

-Description: E-commerce Shopping website
+Description: A fully functional e-commerce platform that offers users a seamless shopping experience.
+The website features product listings, a shopping cart, and a secure checkout process.
+Designed with a modern, responsive layout to ensure usability across all devices.

 Technologies Used: M.E.R.N (MongoDB, Express, React, Node.Js), Tailwind , DaisyUI.